Samreay/ChainConsumer/README.md

 ### Update History

+##### 0.13.1
+* Better determination of extents for data with extreme weighting.
+* Able to scale figure size using float when plotting.

 ##### 0.13.0
 * Modifying API defaults for smoothing with grid data.
 * Allowing both smoothing and bins to be passed in as lists.